WORKSHOP FACULTY – Short Story

 Ana Menéndez is the author of four books of fiction: Adios, Happy Homeland!, The Last War, Loving Che and In Cuba I Was a German Shepherd, whose title story won a Pushcart Prize.
 She has worked as a journalist in the United States and abroad, lastly as a prize-winning columnist for The Miami Herald.
 As a reporter, she wrote about Cuba, Haiti, Kashmir, Afghanistan and India, where she was based for three years.
 Her work has appeared in a variety of publications including Vogue, Bomb Magazine, The New York Times and Tin House and has been included in several anthologies, including The Norton Anthology of Latino Literature.
 She has a B.A. in English from Florida International University and an M.F.A. from New York University.
-A former Fulbright Scholar in Egypt, she now lives in Surfside, Florida.
+A former Fulbright Scholar in Egypt, she is now a program director with Academic Affairs at FIU.
+She lives in Surfside, FL, with her family.